mbarkhau/bumpver/README.md

 ### Breaking Things is a Big Deal

-Using an increment in a version string to express that a release may break client code is not tennable.
+Using an increment in a version string to express that a release may break client code is not tenable.
 A developer cannot be expected to think about how their code may or may not break as a consequence of your decision to rename some functions.
 As the author of any software, there is a great temptation to move fast